foodtruckforager/ftf/README.md

 # Description

 Welcome to Food Truck Forager.
 Food Truck Forager provides users access to food trucks in their area.
 Food trucks load automatically as a user traverses to new areas within Google Maps or Apple Maps.
 Users can save their favorite trucks, review trucks, and earn achievements based on how often they visit food trucks.
-Additionally users can receive push notifications for trucks in their area!
+Additionally, users can receive push notifications for trucks in their area!
+All photos uploaded are automatically tagged via machine learning AI image classification for screen reader accessibility options and photo content search.

 # Dependencies